pankod/svelte-boilerplate/documentation/docs/cli-usage.md

 ---

-After starting, an interactive menu will let you configure the component the be created.
-Firstly, you'll be asked for the type of the component name.
-Then you'll be prompted with the question of adding style file.
+After starting, an interactive menu will let you configure the component to be created.
+Firstly, you'll be prompted for a name of the component.
+Then you'll be asked if you consider adding a style file.

 For example, let's go through the steps of the creation of a new page component.

 >Enter component name

  - Enter the desired filename for the page.
 Spaces are not allowed!
- - The tool will check for the existing filenames in the project and reject if found any.
+ - The tool will check for the existing filenames in the project and reject if finds any.

 >Do you want to add a style file?

-- If you choose yes, a style.scss file is created in to same directory with the component.
+- If you choose yes, a style.scss file will be created right next to the component.

-After answering questions it generates component, style and test files in miliseconds.
+Eventually, you'll end up with a component with style and test files in no time.